Fight leads to San Francisco hit-run that kills 1, hurts 4

 The incident appeared to be isolated and specific, and police did not believe the public was at risk, police spokesman Robert Rueca said.

 The crash occurred in an industrial neighborhood along the waterfront a few miles from the city's financial district.
-The driver remained at large.

 Paul Lim, who works at nearby mechanical contractor Anderson Rowe & Buckley, told the San Francisco Chronicle a distraught bystander ran into the business asking for items to help stop the victims' bleeding.